bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * App loading indicator
 * Deprecated page for Internet Explorer?
 * Why is Gatsby build so much bigger than webpack build?
+* Tear down webpack code.
     * Still need GA in utils?

 # Next work
 * Scene doesn't reset to default when curtain is closed.